microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalSynchronizationJob.md

         - `[Name <String>]`: Name of the object.
 Must be unique within a directory definition.
 Not nullable.
         - `[SupportedApis <String[]>]`: The API that the provisioning service queries to retrieve data for synchronization.
       - `[ReadOnly <Boolean?>]`: Whether this object is read-only.
-      - `[Version <String>]`: Read only value that indicates version discovered. null if discovery has not yet occurred.
+      - `[Version <String>]`: Read only value that indicates version discovered. null if discovery hasn't yet occurred.
     - `[SynchronizationRules <IMicrosoftGraphSynchronizationRule[]>]`: A collection of synchronization rules configured for the synchronizationJob or synchronizationTemplate.
       - `[ContainerFilter <IMicrosoftGraphContainerFilter>]`: containerFilter
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[IncludedContainers <String[]>]`:
-      - `[Editable <Boolean?>]`: true if the synchronization rule can be customized; false if this rule is read-only and should not be changed.
+      - `[Editable <Boolean?>]`: true if the synchronization rule can be customized; false if this rule is read-only and shouldn't be changed.
       - `[GroupFilter <IMicrosoftGraphGroupFilter>]`: groupFilter
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[IncludedGroups <String[]>]`:
       - `[Id <String>]`: Synchronization rule identifier.
 Must be one of the identifiers recognized by the synchronization engine.
 Supported rule identifiers can be found in the synchronization template returned by the API.
       - `[Metadata <IMicrosoftGraphStringKeyStringValuePair[]>]`: Additional extension properties.
-Unless instructed explicitly by the support team, metadata values should not be changed.
+Unless instructed explicitly by the support team, metadata values shouldn't be changed.
       - `[Name <String>]`: Human-readable name of the synchronization rule.
 Not nullable.
       - `[ObjectMappings <IMicrosoftGraphObjectMapping[]>]`: Collection of object mappings supported by the rule.
 Tells the synchronization engine which objects should be synchronized.
         - `[AttributeMappings <IMicrosoftGraphAttributeMapping[]>]`: Attribute mappings define which attributes to map from the source object into the target object and how they should flow.
 A number of functions are available to support the transformation of the original source values.